Creating and Configuring a Geomap

 To remove the filter, press the button again to toggle the settings.

 Simply check and uncheck the shape regions as desired.
-Note that the label for each of the shapes is taken from the label setting as described in “Labeling the Shapes”.
+Note that the label for each of the shapes is taken from the label setting as described in

-Lastly, note that if you have applied a workfile sample filter, a shape region must satisfy both the sample filter and the Appearance settings filters.
-Thus, if an observation is in the current sample, but it’s Appearance checkbox is unchecked, it will be hidden.
-Likewise, if a shape’s Appearance checkbox is selected, but the observation is not in the current sample, it will be hidden.
+Lastly, note that if you have applied a workfile sample filter, a shape region must satisfy both the sample filter and the settings filters.
+Thus, if an observation is in the current sample, but it’s checkbox is unchecked, it will be hidden.
+Likewise, if a shape’s checkbox is selected, but the observation is not in the current sample, it will be hidden.

 Additional Appearance Settings